 4. Add Mulch

 *Note*-If you plant your Crapes in Fall or Winter, when the leaves are falling or are already dormant, only water 2 or 3 times until spring.
 Don’t over water!
 Over watering in the Fall and Winter makes the plants more susceptible to winter damage.
-In Spring and Summer water weekly especially of the weather is dry.
+In Spring and Summer water 2-3 times a week especially if the weather is dry.
 Don’t begin fertilizing until Spring.
 See our Fertilizing Page for more information.